Skip to main content

 How do I hire an F-1 Student on OPT to work at Temple University?

-Applicants will need to complete an I-9 with Shelley Biagas in HR with the exception of Postdoctoral Fellows who will complete the I-9 during Orientation with Nina Campellone.
+Applicants will need to complete an I-9 with Shelley Biagas in HR.
 Department do not need to add the applicant to DestinyOne.

 Search Keywords